 different birds will like different foods.

-Although we feed our birds a variety of treats on a rotation basis most
+Although I feed our birds a variety of treats on a rotation basis most

 of their nutritional needs are met by the pelleted food.